Knotx/knotx-fragments/handler/README.md

 ```

 Actions are divided in two types:
-- `simple actions` that integrate with data sources
+- `simple actions` that actually modify the fragment (e.g. integrate with data sources and saves the payload)
 - `behaviours` that wrap simple actions and add some "behaviour"

 ### Simple Actions